jiyuuchc/lmdeconv/README.md

 ```
 target = particle{1} % choose any particle, presumbly one with good data quality
 pixelsize = 1.0 % choose a pixelsize for rendering.
 Same unit as your particle data
-nsamples = 20000 % how many samples to be drawn to build a alignement template
+nsamples = 20000 % how many samples to be drawn to build an alignement template

 particles = particleIter(particles, pixelsize, nsamples, 'Target', target)
 ```